avoidev/ja.id.au/content/posts/my-holden-hz-wagon.md

 The second probably was that my cylinder compression was all over the shop.
 The first cylinder was registering 0 PSI compression 😅 with all the others ranging from 30 to 110 PSI.
 I had a couple of ideas what would cause this, first was that I put the rings in wrong, second was that the adjustable rockers were set wrong and the third was that head/head gasket weren't sealing correctly.

 I dreaded to think that I'd have to pull the head/motor apart again so I went on the assumption that it was the rockers since this is the easiest part for me to fuck up.

+### Engine Update 15/05/22
+So, she runs.

+\<phew>

+I can actually worry about the rest of it now.
+The carby mix is enough for it to idle and move which is totally **AWESOME**.
+I'm actually stoked, I've noticed that the rear main seal seems to leak which is a bit depressing but this is only a first go.

+I went for a lap round the block which I and the car both survived, however there are a few new things to do.
+Only 2nd gear seems to work, reverse doesn't engage at all and neither does 1st and D. But hey, progress is progress.

 <br>